nricciardi/nmd/README.md

 nmd compile -f html dossier -i dossier/input/path -o artifact/output/path
 ```

 If you watch dossier files and compile them if anything changes, you should use watcher mode (`-w` option).
 Watcher mode compile dossier if any change is captured.
 Changes are captured only if a minimum time is elapsed.
-To set minimum time use `-t` option.
+To set minimum time use `--watcher-time` option.

 `--fast-draft` to create a fast draft of dossier, generally compiler takes less time to generate it.

 `-s <document1> -s <documentN>` to compile only a subset of documents in dossier configuration list.

-`-m` permits to specify compilation theme:
+`-t` permits to specify compilation theme:

 - `light`
 - `dark`